lqb2/blog/_posts/2020-08-01-this-is-a-hard-moment.md

 nothing is wrong with actions... once we have fully felt the hardness of this moment. but if we take those actions *before* feeling the moment, all of it is only partly informed.

-in what ways are you running from just feeling the hardness of this moment? what practices do you have to be with the difficulty
+in what ways are you running from just feeling the hardness of this moment? what practices do you have to be with the difficulty of these times? are y/our patterns of analyzing and acting (to the exclusion of holding the feelings) avoidance?